 - A. The different levels that the inputs to valuation techniques are used to measure fair value of financial and non-financial instruments have been defined as follows: - Level 1: Quoted prices (unadjusted) in active markets for identical assets or liabilities that the entity can access at the measurement date.
-A market is regarded as active where a market in which transactions for the asset or liability take place with sufficient frequency and volume to provide pricing information on an ongoing basis.
-The fair value of the Company's investment in emerging stock market is included in Level 1 - Level 2: Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly. - Level 3: Unobservable inputs for the asset or liability. - B. Financial instruments not measured at fair value - The book value of financial assets and liabilities that does not use fair value is approximate to fair value, including cash and cash equivalents, current financial asset at amortised cost, accounts receivable, other receivables, guarantee deposits paid, accounts payable and other payables. - C. The related information of financial and non-financial instruments measured at fair value by level on the basis of the nature, characteristics and risks of the assets and liabilities is as follows: - (1) The related information of natures of the assets and liabilities is as follows:
+A market is regarded as active where a market

+Level 2: Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly.

+Level 3: Unobservable inputs for the asset or liability.

+B. Financial instruments not measured at fair value

+The book value of financial assets and liabilities that does not use fair value is approximate to fair value, including cash and cash equivalents, current financial asset at amortised cost, accounts receivable, other receivables, guarantee deposits paid, accounts payable and other payables.

+- C. The related information of financial and non-financial instruments measured at fair value by level on the basis of the nature, characteristics and risks of the assets and liabilities is as follows: - (1) The related information of natures of the assets and liabilities is as follows:
-December 31, 2023 I Level 1 Lev el 2 Level 3 3 Total

-Assets

-Recurring fair value measurements

-Financial assets at fair value through

-profit or loss Equity securities \$ 11,227 \$ \$ \$ 11,227

-December 31, 2022 L evel 1 Leve 12 Leve 13 Total

-Assets

-Recurring fair value measurements

-Financial assets at fair value through

-profit or loss

-Equity securities \$ 7,160 \$ \$ \$ 7,160
+December 31, 2024 Level 1 Level 2 Level 3 Total Assets Recurring fair value measurements Financial assets at fair value through profit or loss Equity securities \$ 8,951 \$ - \$ - \$ 8,951 December 31, 2023 Level 1 Level 2 Level 3 Total Assets Recurring fair value measurements Financial assets at fair value through profit or loss Equity securities \$ 11,227 \$ - \$ - \$ 11,227

-- (2) The methods and assumptions the Company used to measure fair value are as follows: - The instruments the Company used market quoted prices as their fair values (that is, Level 1) are listed below by characteristics: the quotation was measured by the average of the highest and the lowest stock price of the day. - D. For the years ended December 31, 2023 and 2022, there was no transfer between level 1 and level 2.
+(2) The methods and assumptions the Company used to measure fair value are as follows: The instruments the Company used market quoted prices as their fair values (that is, Level 1) are listed below by characteristics: the quotation was measured by the average of the highest and the lowest stock price of the day.

+D. For the years ended December 31, 2024 and 2023, there was no transfer between level 1 and level 2.